reckue/docs/rules/Contributions.md

 ![alt text](https://sun9-33.userapi.com/LB_tZBLQODGjCUyNVbmpbj0B14NtLyB-c1EbPg/KWfV_o4S538.jpg "Fork")
 After a few seconds, you will be redirected to your own new project page containing your copy in which you have write permissions.
 ## 2.
 Create a thematic branch from the master branch.
+And fix our changes in the project code in the thematic branch.
 ![alt text](https://sun1-84.userapi.com/Mw7NF3ZJvj7nROuv3AmZtF-XASMAIgfQ5-ngJQ/yHEOOqAAtMU.jpg "Your thematic branch")

-We fix our changes in the project code in the thematic branch.